christian-konrad/chronicle-db-on-raft-thesis/src/04b_implementation_previous_work.md

 QuestDB is a standalone time-series database.
 The authors claim that "QuestDB is the fastest open source time series database" [@quest2022db].
 This claim is underpinned by a benchmark suite that is public and can be run by developers themselves, and their benchmark is impressive: on the same setup, QuestDB shows a peak throughput of almost 1 mio rows/s, while InfluxDB only comes up with around 330k rows/s [@quest2022benchmark].

-QuestDB is currently not a distributed database.
+QuestDB is currently not a distributed database, which may explain the high throughput.
 While they provide a cloud offering, this is not fault-tolerant.
 Based on their roadmap, they aim to support distributed reads and writes in upcoming releases[^quest-db], including handling of out-of-order events.

 [^quest-db]: Cf. https://github.com/orgs/questdb/projects/1/views/5 for reads and https://github.com/questdb/roadmap/issues/12 for writes